KCEvers/sdbuildR/README.md

 <!-- badges: end -->

 sdbuildR makes it easy to create and simulate stock-and-flow models in
-R. With Julia’s powerful computational engine as a backend, it combines fast performance with flexibility in a user-friendly R environment.
+R. With Julia as a backend, it combines fast performance with flexibility in a user-friendly R environment.

 ## Installation